AmberGraceSoftware/Dex/docs/Chapter1/Props.md

 <br/>

-In much the same way that Dec allows you to define a VirtualInstance using a table of _properties_, you can pass these same three types of arguments to a Dec Component via _props_.
+Props can also mirror this structure.
 Let's add a _props_ parameter to the `Button` component, allowing for `Button` components to be instantiated multiple times in the UI.
 To do this, let's first lay out some design requirements:

 - Each button should have a different _position_
 - Each button should have a different _text_ value, which can _change over time_